lhtPrathamesh/Decentralized-Thoughts/README.md

-# Decentralized-Thoughts
+# Decentralized Thoughts

-Decentralized-Thoughts is a NEAR blockchain based project which includes creation of articles on NEAR blockchain.
+Decentralized Thoughts is a NEAR blockchain based project which includes creation of articles on NEAR blockchain.
 User can store their thoughts or unique articles on blockchain as decentralized data.